tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
+Generally, an open space without any other objects is an ideal calibration environment.
 During the calibration, please always make sure that reflectors are detected by both radar and lidar.
 The user could always check whether the reflectors appear in the `rviz` with the corresponding topics.

 ### Radar reflector

 It is recommended to utilize a tripod to adjust the height of the radar reflector and also modify its center to align with the radar sensor.
+More information about the radar reflector can be found in the [general documentation](../../marker_radar_lidar_calibrator/README.md#radar-reflector).

 ## Launching the tool